Spain finds 17 dead migrants, 100 survivors in Mediterranean

-MADRID (AP) — Spain’s maritime rescue service says at least 17 people have died trying to reach Spain in boats departing from North Africa.
+MADRID (AP) — Spanish rescue workers combed the seas and shores of southern Spain on Tuesday, searching for 17 missing migrants a day after finding the bodies of 17 other migrants who died trying to cross the Mediterranean in boats departing from North Africa.

-The service says Tuesday that it rescued 80 people Monday, including five women, from two boats and recovered the bodies of 13 dead migrants in the Alboran Sea, part of the western Mediterranean migrant route into Europe.
-They were all transferred to the Spanish enclave of Melilla, which borders Morocco.
+The Spanish Civil Guard said it had found four bodies of migrants and 22 survivors Monday, all men from northern Africa, after their wooden dinghy hit a reef close to the coast, west of the Strait of Gibraltar.
+The Civil Guard said 13 of the survivors were thought to be unaccompanied minors.

-In a separate incident, the Spanish Civil Guard says it found four bodies of migrants and 22 survivors, all men from northern Africa, after the wooden dinghy in which they were travelling hit a reef close to the coast west of the Strait of Gibraltar.
+It also said 17 other people traveling were missing, but could have reached Spanish shores.
+The Civil Guard on Tuesday resumed the search for them both on sea and land.

-The U.N. says over 2,160 people have died trying to cross the Mediterranean to Europe this year.
+Earlier on Monday, Spanish maritime rescuers found 80 people, including five women, and recovered the bodies of 13 dead migrants in the Alboran Sea, part of the western Mediterranean migrant route into Europe.

 Most Read Nation & World Stories